gopkumr/gopkumr.github.io/content/post/sidecar-appservice.md

 ### Running Locally with Docker

-Docker Compose made orchastrating the container easy by running the Dapr and Redis containers together.
+Docker Compose made orchestrating the container easy by running the Dapr and Redis containers together.

 My `docker-compose.yml` looked like this: